Surface Disinfecting After Illness

 • 1 tablespoon powdered laundry detergent.

-When using a diluted bleach solution, freshness matters.
+Freshness matters when using a diluted bleach solution.
 Chlorine bleach loses its chemical cleaning properties when exposed to open air for extended periods.
-After mixing, a diluted bleach solution should be used within 24 hours to ensure freshness.

 Surface Disinfecting With Homemade Bleach Solution

-To disinfect using your homemade bleach solution, dip a paper towel or cotton cloth in the cleaning solution, and apply it to the surface until visibly wet.
+To disinfect using your homemade bleach solution, dip a paper towel or cotton cloth in the cleaning solution and apply it to the surface until visibly wet.

-According to the CDC, hydrogen peroxide is another safe and effective DIY way to kill bacteria, viruses, and fungi on hard nonporous surfaces.
+According to the CDC, hydrogen peroxide is another safe and effective DIY way to kill bacteria, viruses, and fungi on hard, nonporous surfaces.

 Rubbing alcohol with 70 percent concentration will kill most bacteria, fungi, and viruses, but it evaporates quickly.
-That quick evaporation means its best used on small and hard surfaces.
+That quick evaporation means it's best used on small and hard surfaces.

-Room-by-Room Surface Disinfecting After Illness Guide
+Room-by-Room Surface Disinfecting After Illness

 To stay on top of germs during cold and flu seasons or when someone in your home is sick, regularly disinfect high-touch surfaces or those the ill person has touched.
-Give special attention to surfaces in the ill person's bedroom and bathroom.

 Critical surfaces to hit include bedside tables, countertops, sinks and faucet handles, remote controls and computer keyboards, doorknobs, light switches, tub or shower, and toilets (including the entire seat and the toilet handle).